What is digital and information Literacy?

 Projects at LSE:

-A New Curriculum for Information Literacy (ANCIL) was developed in 2011 as part of the Arcadia Programme at the University of Cambridge: LSE are carrying out an audit of digital and information literacy training to map what is offered to students at undergraduate level to ANCIL in Spring - Autumn 2012.
+A New Curriculum for Information Literacy (ANCIL) was developed in 2011 as part of the Arcadia Programme at the University of Cambridge: LSE carried out an audit of digital and information literacy training to map what is offered to students at undergraduate level to ANCIL in Spring - Autumn 2012.
 Find out more about the ANCIL Audit at LSE.

 The JISC and HEA funded DELILA Project converted LSE's digital and information literacy resources in open educational resources (OER).
 Find out more about OERs.